CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 3. Installation
 The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run `XREPORT.bat`.
-On its first execution, the installation procedure will automatically start with minimal user input required.
+To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will automatically start with minimal user input required.
 The script will check if either Anaconda or Miniconda is installed on your system.
-If neither is found, you will need to install it manually.
-You can download and install Miniconda by following the instructions here: https://docs.anaconda.com/miniconda/.

-After setting up Anaconda/Miniconda, the installation script will install all the necessary Python dependencies.
+If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
+After setting up Anaconda/Miniconda, the installation script will proceed with the installation of all necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.1) to enable GPU acceleration.
-If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/XREPORT_installer.bat`.
-You can also use a custom python environment by modifying `settings/launcher_configurations.ini` and setting use_custom_environment as true, while specifying the name of your custom environment.
+If you'd prefer to handle the installation process separately, you can run the standalone installer by executing *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either:

-- Open the main menu, select "App setup and maintenance" and choose "Install project packages"
+- Open the main menu, select *Setup and maintentance* and choose *Install project in editable mode*
 - Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

-    `conda activate XREPORT`
+    `conda activate FEXT`

     `pip install -e . --use-pep517`